shubhangickore/chat-app/README.md

 ---

 ## 📌 Note
 This repo is part of my hands-on learning journey.
-It may not be fully production-ready, but reflects my dedication to mastering modern web development.
+It may not be fully production-ready, but reflects my dedication to mastering modern Web Development.